ohAitch/alice-scratch/keyrc/README.md

   if you want to remap the power key, install https://github.com/pkamb/PowerKey/issues/39 and set it to the script ~/Documents/keyrc_power_key.sh
 ```

-* will overwrite any existing private.xml (if that doesn't mean anything, don't worry about it)
+* will overwrite hammerspoon settings and karabiner private.xml

 \#todo remove npm::zeta-lang dependency